istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 lookup scenario, in a standard Kubernetes cluster without any custom DNS setup for pods.
-When your application starts a DNS lookup for `productpage.ns1.svc.cluster.local`, it appends the DNS search namespaces in /etc/resolv.conf (e.g., `ns1.svc.cluster.local`) as part of the DNS query, before querying the host as is.
+When your application starts a DNS lookup for `productpage.ns1.svc.cluster.local`, it appends the DNS search namespaces in `/etc/resolv.conf` (e.g., `ns1.svc.cluster.local`) as part of the DNS query, before querying the host as is.
 As a result, the first DNS query that is actually sent out will look like `productpage.ns1.svc.cluster.local.ns1.svc.cluster.local`, which will inevitably fail DNS resolution when Istio is not involved.
-If your /etc/resolv.conf has 5 search namespaces, the application will send two DNS queries for each search namespace, one for the IPv4 `A` record and another for the IPv6 `AAAA` record, and then a final pair of queries with the exact hostname used in code. _Before establishing the connection, the application performs 12 DNS lookups for each host!_
+If your `/etc/resolv.conf` has 5 search namespaces, the application will send two DNS queries for each search namespace, one for the IPv4 `A` record and another for the IPv6 `AAAA` record, and then a final pair of queries with the exact hostname used in code. _Before establishing the connection, the application performs 12 DNS lookup queries for each host!_

 With Istio's implementation of the CoreDNS style auto-path technique, the sidecar agent will detect the real hostname being queried within